thudgin13/coinflow-ie-challenge/README.md

 ## Your Task:

-Using the existing Battle Brawlers example, remove the CoinflowPurchase SDK and replace it with a PCI compliant implementation which makes checkout calls to Coinflow's APIs.
+Using the existing Battle Brawlers example, remove the `CoinflowPurchase` element in this file `src/CoinflowForm.tsx` and replace it with a PCI-compliant implementation which makes API calls directly to Coinflow's APIs.
 Please implement the following functionality:

 1. New Card Checkout
 2. Saved Card Checkout

-To use Coinflow's PCI compliant card input elements follow this receipe: https://www.pcisecuritystandards.org/standards/ To call Coinflow's checkout endpoints view the API docs here: https://docs.coinflow.cash/reference/gettotals To view test cards and test various scenarios view here: https://docs.coinflow.cash/docs/testing-credit-card-purchases#3ds-enabled-card-purchases
+To use Coinflow's PCI-compliant card input elements follow this recipe: https://docs.coinflow.cash/recipes/pci-compliant-credit-card-tokenization
+To call Coinflow's checkout endpoints view the API docs here: https://docs.coinflow.cash/reference/gettotals To view test cards and test various scenarios view here: https://docs.coinflow.cash/docs/testing-credit-card-purchases#3ds-enabled-card-purchases

+Note: the merchantId you will be using is `swe-challenge`

-Because the CoinflowPurchase component utilizes the **exact same** endpoints as you will need to call you can use the SDK with the chrome network debugger tab to figure out which API calls you will need to make, and the necessary data to pass.
+Hint: Because the `CoinflowPurchase` component utilizes the **exact same** endpoints as you will need to call you can use the SDK with the chrome network debugger tab to figure out which API calls you will need to make, and the necessary data to pass.